JetBrains/skiko/samples/SkiaNonWebSample/wasmtime-skiko/README.md

 The host can also instantiate the generated `SkiaNonWebSample.wasm` application.
-In application mode it links the 63 imported Skiko functions directly to exports of the native `skiko.wasm` instance, implements the small Kotlin/JS host surface, drives a continuous animation loop, and presents the three offscreen canvases in a native macOS window.
+In application mode it links the 63 imported Skiko functions directly to exports of the native `skiko.wasm` instance, implements the small Kotlin/JS host surface, drives requestAnimationFrame callbacks, and presents the three offscreen canvases in a native macOS window.

 ## Dependencies

 - macOS 11 or newer
+- SDL2 (`brew install sdl2`)
 - the same release-mode Skia archive used by `native-skiko`
 - a Wasmtime C API release archive (the C++ host uses its stable C ABI)
 - CMake 3.24 or newer